ibm-cloud-docs/cloud-pak-integration/getting-started.md

 Enter the identifier for the OpenShift cluster you have available in the RedHat OpenShift cluster field.

 In the Project field, select from an existing project or create a new one by entering a unique project name.
 A project is similar to a Kubernetes cluster namespace, and the list is populated from your Red Hat OpenShift environment.
-Note this project name is used as the namespace for the Platform Navigator.
-Typically, this is named "integration".
+Note this project name is used as the namespace for the Platform Navigator.  **Note:** do not use the name "integration".

 ## Step 3.
 Configure your workspace
 {: step3}